xmake-io/xmake-docs/guide/installation.md

 xmake update -s dev
 ```

-Finally, if we want to uninstall xmake, it is also supported: `xmake update --uninstall`
+Finally, if we want to uninstall Xmake, we're sorry to see you go!
+Still, it is supported: `xmake update --uninstall`.